 B.1 Mechanism Overview

-Figure B.1 shows how a verification service can use OCSP to verify that an "orig" claim TN is within the scope of the delegate certificate whose credentials were used to sign a base PASSporT when the TNAuthList is managed separately from the delegate certificate.
+Figure B.1 shows how a verification service can use OCSP to verify that an "orig" claim TN is within the scope of the delegate certificate whose credentials were used to sign a base PASSporT when the subject entity’s TN authorization status is managed separately from the delegate certificate.

+Editor’s note: Update Figure B.1 to show TN authorization management outside of the OCSP Service.

 Figure B.1 – Verifying Delegate Certificate Using OCSP Service